python/devguide/getting-started/pull-request-lifecycle.rst

 that a core developer reading the commit message understands the justification for the change).

-Check :ref:`the git bootcamp <accepting-and-merging-a-pr>` for further instructions on how the commit message should look like when merging a pull request.
+Check :ref:`the Git bootcamp <accepting-and-merging-a-pr>` for further instructions on how the commit message should look like when merging a pull request.